seaside1/unifiprotect/README.md

 ## Supported Things

 * `nvr/bridge` - Running UniFi Protect and handles the attached cameras
+* `g3camera` -  A UniFi G3 Camera
-* `camera` -  A UniFi Camera G3/G4 etc
+* `g4camera` - A UniFi G4 Camera
+* `g4doorbell` - A UniFi G4 Doorbell

 ## Discovery
 Discovery of cameras is possible.
 Background auto discovery is turned off and the Controller / NVR needs to be added manually before you can discover any devices.
+Doing discovery in the UI is recommended since it will reduce the risk of syntax errors.

 ## Binding Configuration
 The binding has no configuration options, all configuration is done at the Bridge and Thing levels.